Foods High in Lutein

-Foods high in lutein include lots of different colorful vegetables and fruits.
+Foods high in lutein include lots of different colorful vegetables and fruits but because it is fat soluble be sure to include some healthy fats, like olive oil when eating.

-The only way to take advantage of the antioxidant benefits of lutein is by eating foods that are rich in carotenoids or through supplementation.
+The only way to take advantage of the antioxidant benefits of lutein is by eating foods that are rich in this carotenoid or through supplementation.

-The body cannot make this antioxidant so you must get it from food or supplements.
+The body cannot make lutein so you must get it from food or supplements.

 Actually this antioxidant is found in a wide variety of fruits and vegetables, but egg yolks seem to be the best source because they are more bioavailable and better absorbed by the body.